veandco/go-sdl2/README.md

 }
 ```

-For more complete examples, see inside the _examples_ folder.
-Run any of the .go files with `go run`.
+For more complete examples, see https://github.com/veandco/go-sdl2-examples.
+You can run any of the .go files with `go run`.

 Cross-compiling